 Conclusion

-A huge number of the athletes that I coach here at Vert.run don’t have daily access to trails or hills, and it’s a joy for me to help them discover that they can not only train for, but finish and even excel at mountain trail races.
+A huge number of the athletes I coach through Vert.run do not have daily access to trails or hills.
+Part of the work is helping them discover that they can train for, finish, and even excel at mountain trail races with the right structure.

-Sure, living and training where big climbs abound would be ideal.
-But now you know how to become a successful trail runner even without the hills.
+Sure, living and training where big climbs are available would be ideal.
+But now you know how to become a stronger trail runner even without regular access to the hills.